elifesciences-publications/clusterpluck/README.md

 ```
 conda install pandas
 ```
 In order to fully annotate the genomes, clusterpluck uses the NINJA-DOJO database package.
-If you want annotation of OFUs beyond just NCBI accession numbers (e.g. NC_000913.3), install DOJO in the clusterpluck environment.
+If you want annotation of OFUs beyond just NCBI accession numbers (e.g. NC_000913.3), install DOJO in the clusterpluck environment (recommended).

 ```
 # NINJA-DOJO